-Occupational Objectives: Positions are available in hospitals, education, industry, clinics, government agencies, radiologists offices, and emergency care centers.
+Occupational Objectives: Graduates may apply for employment in hospitals, education, industry, clinics, government agencies, physicians offices, and emergency care centers.

-- High school diploma or equivalent - 2.
-Completion of two units of high school or college laboratory science from the following: biology, chemistry, physics with a "C" or better in each - Completion of three units of high school or college mathematics - Algebra I, II and Geometry or equivalent with a grade of "C" or better in each - 4.
+- I. High school diploma or equivalent - Completion of two units of high school or college laboratory science from the following: biology, chemistry, physics with a C or better in each - Completion of three units of high school or college mathematics - Algebra I, II and Geometry or equivalent with a grade of C or better in each - 4.
 Current high school or college grade point average 2.0 or above